 It’s ok, like I said you’re unique.
 You don’t HAVE to smell bad.
 Just stay away from the water and make sure other people don’t submerge you.

 You like high heat in the form of a 425-450 degree F oven or a hot sauté pan.
 Some olive oil or bacon fat to help get you all nice and caramelized.
 Maybe a bit of salt to bring out your finer qualities.

 And when I get my hands on you, you get the works.
 Brown sugar, bacon, and a bit of balsamic vinegar.
 My darling, you’ve never tasted better.

 - 2-4 tablespoons brown sugar (dark or light, though I prefer dark brown sugar)

 - Kosher salt and ground black pepper as needed

 - Cut off the root ends of the brussels sprouts and pull off any old outer leaves.
 Slice them in half.

 - In the same skillet, add the brussels and allow them to caramelize on one side.
 Deglaze the pan with the balsamic vinegar, using a spatula to scrape up any brown bits and incorporate them with the brussels.
 Continue to saute the brussels on high heat for a few minutes, shaking the pan, until they have softened up a bit.
-Add the bacon back to the pan along with the brown sugar.
+Add the bacon back to the pan along with 2 tablespoons of the brown sugar.
 Stir until the sugar has completely dissolved and is evenly coating the brussels sprouts.